citelao/cse132-site/_guides/intro-to-circuits.md

 	[This guide](http://amasci.com/amateur/elecdir.html) (via [StackExchange](http://electronics.stackexchange.com/a/13753)) provides a deeper look at what we consider to be "charge," if you're interested.

-[electrons yelling charge!!!]

 ## What is electric charge?

 "Electric charge" as a concept on its own is hard to explain.
 It's an intrinsic property of matter, just like mass or position.
 What does that mean?

 An object's **electric charge** is a measurement of *how affected* it is when placed in a magnetic field.
 Just like you can think of mass as a measure of how hard it is to change an object's velocity (more massive objects are harder to start moving), electric charge is a measure of *how much* or *to what extent*---an empirical property that can only change by transforming the object into something else.

-Because of electricity's history, and physicists' love of simplification, we say that electric charge flows in a circuit, even though in general some real particles *with electric charge* are the real moving parts.
-The simplification really helps because, in this case, the moving parts actually flow in the *opposite direction* you'd expect.
-But because we think abstractly, it never really affects our reasoning.

-We measure charge in "Coulombs," and you will never have to deal with that specific unit in this class, only the *concept* of charge.
+We describe circuits as "flows of electric charge," but in reality that is a simplification.
+In most cases, it is a real particle *with electric charge* that flows.
+However, many different particles carry electric charge, and in very different ways, so thinking about the charge itself flowing rather than mediator particles flowing is very helpful.

+We measure charge in "Coulombs."

 ## What is a flow of charge?